Build #43 – organisations, mirrors and founder mode

 My take: I like the nuance in Michael’s piece.
 He captures the practical challenges that founders face in modulating their leadership approach depending on the issue they’re tackling at the time.
 His exploration of why a growing scale-up isn’t a small version of a large business is insightful (h/t to Tim Deeson for sharing this link with me).

-Get more like this in your inbox every week
+Get more like this from Simon in your inbox

 About SIMON